ckuhtz/fissure/README.md

 ## fissure
 ### a RIFT implementation

 Nothing to see here yet, this is work in progress, and I'm just getting started.
-But need this to be public for the GH Actions CI pipeline to run properly ;-)..
+But I need this to be public for the GH Actions CI pipeline to run properly ;-)..

 ---